otirichk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c => prints the sign of a number.
 Returns 1 and prints + if n is greater than zero.
 Returns 0 and prints 0 if n is zero.
 Returns -1 and prints - if n is less than zero

 6-abs.c => prints the absolute value of an integer

+7-print_last_digit.c => prints the last digit of an integer